 One hundred and forty years of continuous occupancy by heirs of John Mullanphy ended late in 1960 when the property was acquired by the Ferguson-Florissant School District for expansion of McCluer High School.
 While the summer kitchen and terrace of hand-made brick were sacrificed, the Florissant Historical Society arranged for preservation of the historic home and raised funds to move the structure 200 yards to a new location.

 Members of the Historical Society, enraptured by the beauty and rich lore about the house, began restoration with limited funds and donations of time and materials from labor groups, civic organizations, local business interests as well as school children.

 Two bedrooms upstairs and two rooms in the newer wing downstairs were opened to the public in December, 1965.
 A year later two additional bedrooms and a nursery were restored and furnished.
 Restoring an historic building is a continuous and never ending project.
 Even after all the rooms are open to the public, the process of refurnishing and acquiring will continue for generations to come.
 A museum and country store were established in the basement where rough-hewn original logs are visible to visitors.

-The Annual Bouillon Party will be held on Sunday, January 23rd at Taille de Noyer (located on the McCluer High School Campus) from 2 to 4 p.m.
-Vesta Johnson and her grandson, Steve Hall will entertain with old time fiddle music while guests partake of the traditional French Bouillon and snack type foods.
+An Annual Bouillon Party is held every January at Taille de Noyer (located on the McCluer High School Campus).
 A tour of the more than 200 year old three story house will also be available.
 Tickets are $10.00 per person and reservations are necessary.
 Call 839-3626 or 409-9478 – tickets will be held at the tour.